vanshilJoshi/amazonClone/README.md

 # amazonClone
-An amazon clone which is created using Html and Css.
-It includes hover effects, flexbox, and more.
+A responsive amazon clone which is created using Html and Css.
+It includes hover effects, flexbox, icon and more.

+To visit, Click on : https://vanshiljoshi.github.io/amazonClone/